The Study Of Accelerative Evolution

-It is suggested that the sudden appearance of the first animals with forms representative of current bilaterian phyla during the Cambrian Explosion and their rapid diversification ever since was caused by the emergence of a central nervous system.
-In retrospect, this point marks the beginning of a now roughly 550 million-year-old trajectory with accelerative growth in complexity.
-This neural network lineage is initially traced through genetic ancestry and then, after the emergence of Behaviourally Modern Humans, through cultural ancestry.
+It is suggested that the sudden appearance of animals with forms representative of current bilaterian phyla during the Cambrian Explosion and their rapid diversification ever since was caused by the emergence of a central nervous system.
+In retrospect, there is a trajectory emanating from this event which has displayed accelerative evolution for the past roughly 550 million years.

-Subsequently, it will be demonstrated that the emergence of a central nervous system was the first point in a sequence of communication revolutions.
-The time interval between every pair of successive points is around one tenth in duration of the previous time interval.
-The sum of this geometric series occurs around the year 2048.
+The emergence of a central nervous system was the first point in a sequence of communication revolutions.
+The time interval between every pair of these successive points is around one tenth in duration of the previous time interval.
+The sum of the geometric series occurs around the year 2048.
 This future date will be referred to as the communication climax (henceforth CC).

-Subsequently, it will be demonstrated that interspersed within the time interval between communication revolution points lies a single period during which there is an ecological transition to a new mode of sustenance.
-These periods are somewhat randomly placed, as if their initiation and progression were highly sensitive to natural and social environmental circumstances.
+Interspersed within the time interval between communication revolutions there lies a period during which there was an ecological transition to a new mode of sustenance.
+These periods are somewhat randomly placed, as if their initiation and progression were sensitive to natural and social environmental circumstances.

-The reorganization of neurons from a diffuse network to a concentrated network, made possible by the advent of an animal body plan having bilateral symmetry instead of radial symmetry, led to the emergence of a central nervous system.
+The arrival of an animal body plan having bilateral symmetry instead of radial symmetry promoted the reorganization of neurons from a diffuse network to a concentrated network resulting in the emergence of a central nervous system.

 ≈ .55 billion years before CC in the last common ancestor (henceforth LCA) of current protostomes (for illustration, the holometabolous insects are extremely successful members of this clade) and current deuterostomes (for illustration, the jawed vertebrates are extremely successful members of this clade).
 Almost all current animal species are members of one of these two clades.